cjus/hydra-aws-docker-article/README2.md

 Search for `ECS Optimized` to locate the Amazon ECS-Optimized AMI.
 Amazon created this image for use with its EC2 Container Service.

-For now, select Amazon ECS-Optimized AMI and create an EC2 t2.micro instance.
+For now, select the ECS-Optimized AMI and create an EC2 t2.micro instance.

 There are a few things you'll want to do: